Warranties

 Contractor workmanship warranty

-This warranty comes from your contractor and will cover installation in addition to protecting you from material failures due to worker error or improper installation techniques.
-The length of this warranty will differ from contractor to contractor.
-These warranties will typically cover the cost of labor and materials needed to complete any repairs and related damages to the interior of the home, furnishings and personal items.
+This warranty comes from the roofing company you choose to work with and will cover installation in addition to protecting you from material failures due to worker error or improper installation techniques.
+The length of this warranty will differ among roofers.
+Additionally, these warranties will typically cover the cost of labor and materials needed to complete any repairs and related damages to the interior of the home, furnishings and personal items.

 Extended manufacturer’s warranty